mrrfv/open-android-backup/convenience-scripts/README.md

 ## get.openandroidbackup.me

+### Deprecated

+This convenience script has been deprecated and will stop functioning in April 2024.
+Please use the official usage instructions instead.

+## Usage

 You can access the convenience script from this domain.
 It automatically detects your operating system based on the user agent and serves the correct script.

 ### Linux or macOS